influxdata/docs-v2/content/influxdb/v2.0/reference/release-notes/flux.md

 - Add BigQuery support to [`sql` package](#).
 - Add `TypeExpression` to `BuiltinStmt` and fix tests.
 - Time-weighted average ([`timeWeightedAvg()` function](#)).
-- Integration with linear interpolation.
+- Integral with linear interpolation.
 - Make experimental tracing an attribute of the context.

 ### Bug fixes
-- Update builtin statement for `integral`.
+- Update builtin statement for `integral()`.
 - Add Rust JSON tests.
 - CSV no longer deadlocks when next transformation does not consume table.